 The frozen embryo transfer itself is the same procedure as an embryo transfer in a fresh cycle.
 Once the embryo is thawed, a catheter holding the embryo is gently inserted into the cervical channel and into the uterine cavity guided by ultrasound.
 The catheter is then removed and checked to make sure the embryo has been transferred.
 After the transfer, you can return to normal with the embryo quite safe within the uterus.
 Following embryo transfer, a pregnancy test is usually arranged twelve to fourteen days later.
 During this time, it is best to avoid strenuous activity and heavy lifting.

+For most people undergoing IVF or ICSI treatment, there will also be embryos remaining for the future either if treatment is unsuccessful or for a sibling.
 Spare embryos from your IVF treatment can be frozen for future use, depending on their quality.
-Embryos can be stored for up to ten years for future treatment if your first cycle was unsuccessful or for siblings.
+This would require having a frozen embryo transfer or "FET" cycle.
+Embryos can be stored for up to ten years for future treatment.

 Success rates when using frozen embryos